pablodecm/phd_thesis/src/102_chapter_2.md

-is to attempt to reconstruct all the primary particles that were produced in the main proton-proton interaction of the collision and as well as estimate their main properties, done through a process generally referred as *event reconstruction*.
+is to attempt to reconstruct all the primary particles that were produced in the main proton-proton interaction of the collision and as well as estimate their main properties, through a process generally referred as *event reconstruction*.
 Nevertheless,
 for carrying out successfully the aforesaid task it is convenient to be able to have a detailed model of the detector readout output that is